Lawrence man charged in downtown Wichita homicide Monday

 WICHITA, Kan.
-(KSNW) — A man from Lawrence was charged following the homicide of 51-year-old Jose Lumbreras in downtown Wichita on Monday.
+(KSNW) – A Lawrence man was charged following the homicide of 51-year-old Jose Lumbreras in downtown Wichita on Monday.

 According to court records, 63-year-old Kevin Harris has been charged with murder in the first degree, intentional and premeditated.